BbIKTOP/M.2-key-M-to-wifi/README.md

 Problem:

 Modern Intel mobos have CNVi socket for WiFi modules, but no M.2 key A/E slot.
 The only possibility to use Apple WiFi module, is to utilize existing M.2 key M socket.
 There are adapters exist, but all these adapters share one single problem - WiFi module is powered by PCI-E 3v3 power.
-It means, that during standby (sleep) module will lost the power and will be disconnected.
+It means, that during standby (sleep), module will lost the power and will be disconnected.
 On wake, module will be powered back again and will restart then.
 It takes a lot of time to start the module, and to reconnect all peripherals.
 Sometimes, module does not start correctly and needs to be reset.

 Solution: